Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

-\subsection{Case Study (RQ6)}
+\subsection{Case Study (RQ7)}

-To provide a more intuitive understanding of the adaptive user- and item-specific bounds, we randomly fix a user (item) to visualize bounds for a list of random items (user) and plot the upper bound for each behavior in Figure \ref{fig:dimension}.
-We summary the following findings: \begin{enumerate} \item From the comparison of bounds among different behaviors, we find that the bounds of cart behavior are larger than these of view behavior generally, which implies that cart behavior implies a stronger signal. \item From the comparison among different users, it is obvious that the bounds are various for different users, even for the same item on each behavior.
-As a result, the fixed bounds for all users are inapposite.
+To provide a more intuitive understanding of the adaptive user- and item-specific thresholds, we randomly fix a user (item) to visualize thresholds for a list of random items (user) and plot the upper threshold for each behavior in Fig. \ref{fig:dimension}. {Note that we do not add the sigmoid function at the end of collaborative filtering models following~\cite{chen2021graph,chen2020efficient}.
+Hence, our model could produce preference scores larger than 1, which may result in upper thresholds over 1.} We summarize the following findings: 1) \R{From the comparison of thresholds among different behaviors, we find that the thresholds of cart behavior are larger than these of view behavior generally, which implies that cart behavior implies a stronger signal.
+Therefore, without prior information, our CHCF can adaptively learn potential cascading relationships between behaviors from the data.} 2) From the comparison among different users, it is obvious that the thresholds are various for different users, even for the same item on each behavior.
+As a result, the fixed thresholds for all users are inapposite.
 Similar results can be obtained for items.
-Our adaptive bound strategy could release the impact of the user/item heterogeneity to benefit the performances of recommender systems. \item In some cases, the bounds of cart behavior are smaller than these of view behavior, which is interesting and contrary to common sense.
-This point shows our adaptive bound strategy is essential for modeling heterogeneous interaction data.
+Our adaptive threshold strategy could release the impact of the user/item heterogeneity to benefit the performances of recommender systems.
+3) In some cases, the thresholds of cart behavior are smaller than these of view behavior, which is interesting and contrary to common sense.
+This point shows our adaptive threshold strategy is essential for modeling heterogeneous interaction data. {We further visualize the preference scores of several users and items for EHCF (optimized with the regression loss) and CHCF (optimized with our loss) in Fig. \ref{fig:case_inter}.
+It can be observed that for EHCF, the scores are overall strict close to 1 and 0 for training data which implies potential overfitting, and does not depict the diversities of users and items, especially in multi-behavior scenarios.
+By contrast, the scores produced by our CHCF are relatively smooth and generalized. }